jawsthegame/umessage/README.md

 ## Dependencies

-This app relies on [Shane Celis's `contacts` command line utility](http://gnufoo.org/contacts/) to replace phone numbers with real names.
-To install it, run `brew install contacts`.
+This app relies on the [Contactor](https://github.com/kettle/Contactor) command line utility to replace phone numbers with real names.
+To install it, run `brew tap kettle/homebrew-kettle && brew install Contactor`.

 You will also need a Redis server running for pub/sub for real-time chat updates.